jasonicarter/udacity/P5_Enron_Email_Data_Machine_Learning/final_project/Submission_Report.md

 Both univariate feature selection and engineering were performed and used in tested when creating the final model.
 Feature scaling was also utilized as there were a number of outliers which could screw the results (be used as a primary predictor) but due to the validity of the data, these points could not be removed.
-However, performance was tested with and without feature scaling as a reassurance to the process.
+Although performance was tested with and without feature scaling as a reassurance to the process, the final model utilized feature scaling.

 ### Feature Selection

-Feature selection was performed by SelectKBest.
+Feature selection was performed by SelectKBest and within the GridSearchCV.
+No features used were manually picked.
 The final features utilized in the model are:
 * salary
 * total_payments
 * bonus